 She hopes her video will help reduce unnecessary animal deaths. http://tahminehs.com

-The genesis of our houseboats and our missions came prior to the gulf oil spill.
+The genesis of our missions came prior to the gulf oil spill.
 The number of rescued birds, sea turtles, and sea mammals that had ingested plastic items had increased dramatically.
+America’s coastal seafood stocks have been steadily declining.
 We investigated why it was occurring and how to fix it.
+We quickly discovered that many of America’s most critical coastal wildlife habitats are collection points for trash and storm debris.
+Worse yet, most of these areas have NEVER been cleaned up.

-Currently most beaches and rivers adjacent to major cities are staging annual clean-ups through the use of volunteers and efforts organized by various non-profit groups.
-However, the areas most important to wildlife: the isolated beaches, bays, and estuaries are not being cleaned up on an annual basis.
+Because no one else does what we do.
+Most tourist beaches and rivers adjacent to major cities are staging annual clean-ups through the use of volunteers and efforts organized by various non-profit groups.
+However, the areas most important to wildlife: the isolated beaches, bays, high tide debris line, and estuaries are not being cleaned up.

 These are crucial birthing areas for endangered and threatened species.
-The constant accumulation and breakdown of plastics in these critical areas builds up high toxicity levels, and kills generations of future wildlife.
+The constant accumulation and breakdown of plastics and storm debris in these critical areas builds up high toxicity levels, and kills generations of future wildlife.

 Education and outreach.
-Wounded Nature’s staff will appear at zoos, aquariums, and schools around the country talking to the public about the need for Wounded Nature and its mission.
-Our talks and education programs at zoos, aquariums and schools will focus on recycling, and the impact discarded trash has on the environment.
+Wounded Nature’s staff will appear at coastal public events around the country talking to the public about the need for Wounded Nature and its mission.
+Our talks and education programs will focus on recycling, and the impact discarded trash has on the environment.

 Marine research.
-During each segment of the trip we will offer one billet to someone working in marine research.
+During each segment of the trip we can offer one billet to someone working in marine research.
 This could include a scientist, student, aquarium curator, or book author.

-Generating publicity is the second most important component to being successful.
+Generating publicity results in educating the public and you can easily make a contribution to this aspect of our mission.
 You can become a Facebook, Twitter, and all around social marketing activist for us.

 Our schedule is posted on our site and updated on a regular basis.
 We encourage you to come and meet us if our paths cross or you happen to be taking a vacation in a nearby area.